alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 5. Two pays of passing parameters to query using ADO.NET
 6. Inversion of control and dependency injection
 7. What is serverless
+8. Why we use static class or static method?
+9. Difference between overloading and overriding

 SQL
 1. How to debug and fix query or SP